nnurbhahsa/weather-app/README.md

 ![End Page](screenshots/end.jpg?raw=true "End Page")

 ### Summary
 One can request the current and forecast weather of any location with a zip code.
-The current weather data and 5 day / 3 hour forecast APIS form https://openweathermap.org/api were utilized to retrieve weather statistics for a given locaton.
+The current weather data and 5 day / 3 hour forecast APIs form https://openweathermap.org/api were utilized to retrieve weather statistics for a given locaton.

 ### Technologies
-HTML, CSS, JavaScript, jQuery
+HTML, CSS, JavaScript and jQuery